-Ben White is a freelance journalist, writer and activist, specialising in Palestine/Israel.
-He has been visiting the region since 2003 and his articles have been widely published in the likes of The Guardian’s Comment is free, Al Jazeera, Electronic Intifada, New Statesman, Salon, Christian Science Monitor, Middle East International, Washington Report on Middle East Affairs, and others.
-He currently works as a writer and researcher for Middle East Monitor and Journal of Palestine Studies.
+Ben White is a writer, journalist, researcher, and activist, specialising in Palestine/Israel.
+He has been visiting the region since 2003 and his articles have been published in Al Jazeera, Middle East Monitor, The Guardian’s Comment is free, Electronic Intifada, New Statesman, Salon, Christian Science Monitor, Middle East Eye, The National, and others.

-Ben has given talks on Palestine/Israel in a variety of venues, including at the Houses of Parliament in London, Amnesty International UK HQ, Greenbelt, and student-organised events in LSE, SOAS, UCL, Birmingham, Nottingham, Manchester, Leeds, Cambridge, Leicester, Newcastle and Durham.
-In the US, he has spoken at Columbia University, UC Irvine, and other campuses and bookstores in Washington DC, North Carolina, Pittsburgh, and California.
-In 2009, Ben conducted a 10-date national tour of Canada, and a further mini-tour in 2012.
-Ben has spoken at conferences at the University of Alberta (Canada), University of Exeter, and at Bethlehem Bible College’s Christ at the Checkpoint 2012.
+Ben has given talks on Palestine/Israel in the UK, France, Belgium, Sweden, Italy, USA, Canada, and Brazil, and at a variety of venues, including the Houses of Parliament in London, Amnesty International UK HQ, Greenbelt, and at student-organised events in LSE, SOAS, UCL, Birmingham, Nottingham, Manchester, Leeds, Cambridge, Leicester, Newcastle and Durham.
+In the USA, he has spoken at Columbia University, University of California campuses, and other campuses and bookstores in Washington DC, North Carolina, Pittsburgh, and California.
+Ben has also spoken at conferences at the University of Alberta (Canada), University of Exeter, and at Bethlehem Bible College’s Christ at the Checkpoint 2012.

 What they say about Ben